-Finding a good pair of shoes can be difficult for children as they are growing quite rapidly.
-It is a lot easier to fit a pair of shoes for an adult as their feet does not change too drastically and will remain the same size.
-Often, children do not know how to assess their shoes and it can be frustrating for parents determine if their child’s shoes are fitting them well.
-It is important to find a proper footwear as they are still developing.
+Finding a good pair of shoes can be difficult for children as they are in a constant state of growth.
+It is much easier to find a suitable pair of shoes for adults as their feet will remain the same size and are unlikely to change drastically without the onset of a disease or accident.
+Moreover, children often do not know how to assess their shoes and it can be frustrating for parents to determine if their child’s shoes are fitting correctly.
+Finding proper footwear is crucial as the child is still developing.

-When looking for a proper footwear for your children, do not give in to their demands with those colorful shoes.
-The designs are done to attract them and serve no purpose in providing the optimal support for your children.
+When choosing proper footwear for your children, do not give in to their demands for shoes that are colourful or have popular designs.
+The designs meant to appeal to them and serve no purpose in providing optimal support for your children.

-Most children will start to walk at about 10-12 months of age.
+Most children begin walking between 10-12 months of age.
 This is when they are trying to train their proprioception and their balance.
-A pair of soft, flexible shoes is ideal to serve as a protective barrier when they are moving around.
-These shoes will also engage and develop their foot and leg muscles.
-Most of them tend to fall quite often when they are learning to walk.
-Hence, soft rubber soles will not be too slippery for them and reduce the chance of falling.
+A pair of soft flexible shoes serves as an ideal protective barrier when they are moving around while also engaging and developing their foot and leg muscles.
+As the child is learning to walk, falls are common around this age.
+The soft rubber soles are less slippery and help reduce the chance of falling.